-6.3 percent (n.1,272) of the Horsham Rural City Council community report needing assistance with self-care, mobility, or communication due to a long-term health condition, disability, or old age.2
+6.3 percent (n.1,272) of the Horsham Rural City Council community report needing help with self-care, mobility, or communication due to a long-term health condition, disability, or old age.2 This figure does not capture all people living with disability in the Horsham community.
+It is possible that the actions of the Plan will have a broader impact than the 6.3 percent who report needing assistance through the Census.

 This Plan recognises Council's role as a civic leader, service provider, and employer and their ability to drive improvements in access and inclusion for people living with disability.
 The Plan is also a requirement of the Victorian Disability Act 2006.
 Further information on the legislative context of this plan is provided in APPENDIX 1.